-then click Check syntax.
-You'll get an error: this syntax (and the syntax x++) is allowed in various languages but not in ManuScript.
-You have to do x = x+1;.
+Then click Check syntax.
+You will encounter an error: this syntax (and the syntax $\mathbf{x++}$) is allowed in various languages but not in ManuScript.
+You have to do $\mathbf{x} = \mathbf{x+1}$;

-Where plug-ins are stored
+Where Plug-ins are Stored

 Plug-ins supplied with Sibelius are stored in folders buried deep within the Sibelius program folder on Windows, and inside the application package (or "bundle") on Mac.
-It is not intended that end users should add extra plug-ins to these locations themselves, as we have provided a per-user location for plug-ins to be installed instead.
+It is not intended that end users should add extra plugins to these locations themselves, as we have provided a per-user location for plug-ins to be installed instead.
 When you create a new plug-in or edit an existing one, the new or modified plug-in will be saved into the per-user location (rather than modifying or adding to the plug-ins in the program folder or bundle):

-- On Windows, additional plug-ins are stored at C:\Users\username\AppData\Roaming\Avid\Sibelius 7\Plugins. - On Mac, additional plug-ins are stored in subfolders at /Users/username/Library/Application Support/Avid/ Sibelius 7/Plugins.
+- On Windows, additional plug-ins are stored at C:\Users\username\AppData\Roaming\Avid\Sibelius\Plugins. - On Mac, additional plug-ins are stored in subfolders at /Users/username/Library/Application Support/Avid/Sibelius/Plugins.

 This is worth knowing if you want to give a plug-in to someone else.
 The plug-ins appear in subfolders which correspond to the categories in which they appear in the various Plug-ins galleries.
-The filename of the plug-in itself is the plug-in's internal name plus the .plg extension, e.g. Test.plg.
+The filename of the plug-in itself is the plug-in's internal name plus the .plg extension, such as Test.plg.

-(Sibelius includes an automatic plug-in installer, which you can access via File > Plug-ins > Install Plug-ins.
+(Sibelius includes an automatic plug-in installer, which you can access via File > Plug-ins Install Plug-ins.
 This makes it easy to download and install plug-ins from the Sibelius web site.)

-Line breaks and comments
+Line Breaks and Comments